MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 ## What is a Microsoft Power Platform request?

 Requests in Microsoft Power Platform consist of various actions which a user makes across various products.
-At a high level, below is what constitute an API call:
+At a high level, below is what constitute an API request:

 - **Connectors** – all API requests to connectors from Power Apps or Power Automate